snitkdan/consistent-hashing-lab/README.md

 - All keys exist on some shard by the end of the workload.
 - Keys get assigned consistently.
 Then the tests only process test the following if the relevant parts are present:
-**Part 1**: Not much.
+**Part 1 (5pts)**: General cases.
-**Part 2**: Relatively uniform distribution of work.
+**Part 2 (10pts)**: General cases + Relatively uniform distribution of work\*.
-**Part 3**: Lower number of key movements than Part 2.
+**Part 3 (15pts)**: General cases + Lower number of key movements than Part 2.
-**Part 4**: Lower number of key movements than Part 2, lower variance than Part 3.
+**Part 4 (20pts)**: General cases + Lower number of key movements than Part 2 + lower variance than Part 3.
+**Reflection Questions (30pts total/3pts each)**: Please write your responses in WRITEUP.md, along with your name and UWNetID.
+Responses are expected to be between 1-3 sentences long.
 Note that these trends may not hold for smaller workloads, since there is generally more variance in smaller workloads than larger ones; so we recommend only using smaller workloads to debug the correctness of your implementation.

-## Reflection questions
-1. What happens when you increase the number of times you hash the server name in the consistent hashing scheme?
-2. What are some benefits/drawbacks when increasing the number of times that you hash the server name?
-3. How might you balance the workload on a distribution in which some keys were a lot more popular than other keys?
-4. Workload changing over time question TODO
+If it doesn't pass the general case, it will be given 0 credit.
+If it fails additional checks, 50% will be marked off for each thing failed.
+\* = we give a margin of a half of the mean.

 ## Notes
  - It can be assumed that there will always be at least one shard in the system.